Loli Bahia

-Dolores "Loli"-Bahia Roubille (born September 19, 2002) known professionally as Loli Bahia, is a French model and actress.
+Loli-Bahia Roubille (born 19 September 2002), known professionally as Loli Bahia, is a French model and actress.
 She made her runway debut in 2020 at the Louis Vuitton show.
-In January 2023, she became Yves Saint Laurent Beauty's latest brand ambassador.
+In January 2023, she became Yves Saint Laurent Beauty's brand ambassador.

 Early life

-Dolores "Loli"-Bahia Roubille was born on September 19, 2002 in Lyon, France to a father of French and Spanish descent and a mother of Algerian descent.
-The name Bahia means "dazzling beauty" in Arabic.
-She is a former volleyball athlete, a skilled trombone player, and has a passion for Jazz and drumming.
+Loli-Bahia Roubille was born on 19 September 2002 in Lyon, France.
+Her father is of Spanish descent and her mother is of Algerian descent.
+The name Bahia means "dazzling beauty" in Arabic, which also nods to the state of Bahia in Brazil due to her father's passion for capoeira.

+Before modeling, she studied music at the Conservatory of Lyon, playing trombone, and was a volleyball athlete for nine years.

 Career

-Roubille was discovered after participating in the international modeling competition Egeri Tour, held in her hometown of Lyon, France.
+Roubille was discovered after participating in the international modeling competition Egeri Tour, held in her hometown of Lyon.
 In October 2018, she won the final round of the competition in Paris, attracting the attention of several Parisian modeling agencies.
-She landed her first job at 17 and walked the Louis Vuitton fashion show in March 2020, going on to walk 65 shows that year In 2021, she appeared on the cover of Vogue Italia and woked with renowned brands such as Saint Laurent, Chanel, Miu Miu, Valentino, Loewe, Schiaparelli, Burberry, Givenchy, Fendi, Max Mara, and Prada.
+She landed her first job at 17 and walked the Louis Vuitton fashion show in March 2020, going on to walk 65 shows that year.
+In 2021, she appeared on the cover of Vogue Italia and worked with renowned brands such as Saint Laurent, Chanel, Miu Miu, Valentino, Loewe, Schiaparelli, Burberry, Givenchy, Fendi, Max Mara, and Prada.

 In 2023, Chanel selected her to open its Cruise 2023 Collection show and named her the face of its Autumn/Winter 23/24 ready-to-wear collection.
-She also opened the "La Vacanza" show, a collaboration between the brand Versace and Dua Lipa.
-Additionally, she walked 26 shows for Spring/Summer 2024 and 24 shows for Fall/Winter 2024, opening five and closing two.
-That same year, she formally ventured into the fashion business.
+She also opened the "La Vacanza" show, a collaboration between Versace and Dua Lipa.
+That same year, she appeared in Jeanne du Barry, portraying the young Jeanne du Barry.
+The film was presented as the opening film at the 2023 Cannes Film Festival.

-In 2024, she made notable appearances in the Tod's Spring-Summer 2024 campaign and a runway show at Paris Couture Week.
-At Couture Week, she walked for Chanel, concluding the show in a white organza mini dress with floral detailing and voluminous tulle sleeves.
-She also walked for Valentino, wearing an embellished set with a plunging neckline and metallic belt.
-Her participation in the Tod's campaign, set in southern Italy, highlighted the brand's spring-summer collection.
-Additionally, she appeared in a YSL Beauty campaign for its Rouge Pur Couture The Slime lipsticks, continuing her role as an ambassador for the brand, which she joined in 2023.
+Roubille walked 26 shows for Spring/Summer 2024 and 24 shows for Fall/Winter 2024, opening five and closing two.
+In 2024, she made notable appearances in the Tod's Spring-Summer 2024 campaign and walked for Chanel and Valentino at Paris Couture Week.
+She appeared in a YSL Beauty campaign for its Rouge Pur Couture the Slime lipsticks, continuing her role as an ambassador for the brand, which she joined in 2023.

-She opened Vogue World in 2024 and was declared the Woman of the 2020s.
+She opened Vogue World in 2024 and was declared the "Woman of the 2020s".
 In December 2024, she appeared for the first time in both American and French Vogue, and also appeared in the Chanel Eyewear campaign for Spring/Summer 2024.

-In 2025, she opened the Chanel Cruise 2025 show and starred in the Chanel No. 5 Fine Jewellery Collection campaign, which included a film directed by Gordon von Steiner.
+In 2025, Roubille opened the Chanel Cruise 2025 show and starred in the Chanel No. 5 Fine Jewellery Collection campaign, which included a film directed by Gordon von Steiner.